aditya432-aiml/Temperature-and-Humidity-Monitor/README.md

-This graph can be viewed on Thingspeak using this link -> https://thingspeak.com/channels/1762405 I'm attaching the csv file of this IOT project using python in this repository.
+This graph can be viewed on Thingspeak using this link -> https://thingspeak.com/channels/1762405 This program is developed in raspberry pi os and using raspberry pi 3b.
+I'm attaching the CSV file of this IoT project using python in this repository.